fletchjp/MERG-Arduino-Software/DUESignalCombined2/Readme.md

 This is a further version of DUESignalCombined.

+It is now using the combined.h header instead of composite.h

 The classes Observer and EventHandler have been combined as there was nothing much in Observer.

 The use of FC++ had removed the need for EventHandler to have a template of the upper type.